ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 single container, and a node would still need to do that for each container in the chain.

-Instead if a node starts by securely retrieving the accepted frontier from a majority of honest nodes and then recursively fetches the parent containers from the accepted frontier down to genesis, it can cheaply check that containers are correct just by verifying their IDs.
+Instead, if a node starts by securely retrieving the accepted frontier from a majority of honest nodes and then recursively fetches the parent containers from the accepted frontier down to genesis, it can cheaply check that containers are correct just by verifying their IDs.
 Each Avalanche container has the IDs of its